Concolic Testing on Individual Fairness of Neural Network Models: Evaluation

-We will use the following indicators in the tables: \textbf{UW} stands for whether unfairness is witnessed, with Y indicating a discriminatory instance is found, N indicating no evidence is found, and Unk meaning no conclusion within the time limit. \textbf{FQ} stands for the queue size after the initial sample's first forward pass in the model.
-The constraints within this queue are collected by modifying the states of activation functions.
-The FQ value therefore reflects the model's size. \textbf{\#test} is the total number of samples tested within the time limit. \textbf{\#sat} is the total number of constraints that the SMT solver determined to be SAT during the execution time. \textbf{\#unsat} is the total number of constraints that the SMT solver determined to be UNSAT during the execution time. \textbf{Time} is the execution time. \textbf{Bias(\%)} is employed to assess model fairness by determining the proportion of individual discriminatory instances within the dataset, and a lower percentage indicates greater fairness of the model.\footnote{More precisely, we repeatedly sampled 100 random inputs from the dataset and altered the PA value at random.
+We will use the following indicators in the tables: \textbf{UW} stands for whether an unfairness witness was found, with Y indicating that a discriminatory instance or paired-input witness is found, N indicating that no witness was found during the run, and Unk meaning no conclusion within the time limit.
+A value of UW=N is not automatically a fairness proof. \textbf{FQ} denotes the number of frontier/path obligations generated after the initial symbolic pass.
+It is an operational measure of the explored search frontier and may correlate with model branching complexity, but it is not itself a general model-size metric. \textbf{\#test} is the total number of seed or generated inputs tested within the reported run. \textbf{\#sat} and \textbf{\#unsat} count solver outcomes during the run.
+These counts indicate the amount of solver exploration performed, but they imply exhaustive coverage only when the run is explicitly marked as exhausted. \textbf{Time (s)} is the execution time in seconds as recorded by the experimental scripts.
+Timeout entries indicate runs terminated by the configured resource limit.
+The Fairify and RQ4 timeout entries use an 1800-second limit; RQ1 PyCT times are reported for the PyCT runs over checked seeds and subprocesses and therefore are not identical to Fairify's timeout metric. \textbf{Bias(\%)} is employed to assess model fairness by determining the proportion of individual discriminatory instances within the dataset, and a lower percentage indicates greater fairness of the model.\footnote{More precisely, we repeatedly sampled 100 random inputs from the dataset and altered the PA value at random.
 If changing PA results in a classification shift, it is considered a discriminatory instance.
 We then compute the ratio of discriminatory inputs over 100 rounds.
-This calculation method is adapted from AEQUITAS~\citep{udeshi2018automated}.} \textbf{Fair} indicates the model fairness with Y for being fair, N for being unfair (i.e., a witness is found), and Unk for no conclusion within the time limit.
+This calculation method is adapted from AEQUITAS~\citep{udeshi2018automated}.} \textbf{Fair} is used only for the artificially fair models in RQ4: Y means verified fair under the encoding, N means a witness is found, and Unk means timeout or otherwise inconclusive.